 The uncooked burgers smelled so good when I got up close to take these photos.
 I did it so you could see the texture of the burgers.

 They are lightly fried until golden, about 3-4 minuts on each side.
 Remember, the asparagus is already cooked.
 Drain on paper towels.

 I don’t really think these ‘burgers’ even need bread, but of course they do make a great sandwich.
 One friend even told me they would be great to ‘trick’ her kids into eating veggies because they will think it’s actually a burger.
-I think the trick could even work on husbands, too.
-They won’t be mad after taking a bite…insha’allah.
+I think the trick could even work on any picky family member, too.
+They won’t be mad after taking a bite, insha’allah.